ptheywood/gtc-2019-talk/presentation.md

 ???

-At this point we have a working implementation, but with FLAME GPU models the communication between agents can have a massive impact on performance.
+To improve performance we need to understand agent communication within FLAME GPU models.

 ---